trevordevore/levurehelper-dataview/README.md

 end CacheKeyForRow
 ```

-## Specifing whether or not a row is selectable
+## Specifying whether or not a row is selectable

 If your DataView has rows that should not be selectable by the user then return false for the `dvCanSelect` property of the row template.
 The following script can be added to a row template behavior: